ibm-cloud-docs/power-iaas/configuring-private-subnet.md

 5. Click **Subnets** in the left navigation pane, then **Add subnet**.

-6. (Optional) Set **Subnet ARP Broadcast** option to **Enabled** if you want to enable unfiltered ARP broadcast in the {{site.data.keyword.powerSys_notm}} subnets to distribute the ARP traffic in the {{site.data.keyword.powerSys_notm}} network fabric.
+6. (Optional) Set **Subnet ARP Broadcast** option to **Enabled** if you want to enable the {{site.data.keyword.arp-broadcast}} option in the {{site.data.keyword.powerSys_notm}} subnets.
+The {{site.data.keyword.arp-broadcast}} distributes the ARP traffic in the {{site.data.keyword.powerSys_notm}} network fabric.

 7. Enter a name for the subnet, CIDR value (for example: 192.168.100.14/24), gateway number (for example: 192.168.100.15), and the IP range values for the subnet.

 8. You must provide the **DNS server** value.
     A **DNS server** value of `9.9.9.9` might not be reachable if you don't have a public IP.
 This can cause the LPAR to hang during the startup operation.
 Go with the default DNS server value of `127.0.0.1` to avoid this issue.
 As of now, you can add up to 20 DNS servers.
 The DNS IP addresses must be separated by commas.

 9. You can also attach a primary and redundant cloud connection to the subnet to set up high availability.
 For more information on high availability, see [Setting up high availability over cloud connections](https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-cloud-connections#ha-availability-cloud-connections).

 10. Click **Create subnet**.